 This post contains affiliate links.
 Please see our disclosure policy.

-Looking for your favorite chocolate chip cookie recipe?
+Looking for your FAVORITE chocolate chip cookie recipe?
 You’ve found them!
-My recipe for bakery style soft chocolate chip cookies makes rich, buttery cookies with crisp caramelized edges, and soft, chewy, gooey centers.
-They bake into the perfect thickness with classic wrinkled tops, plenty of melty chocolate, plus subtly hints of orange.
+My bakery style soft chocolate chip cookies are rich, buttery cookies with crisp caramelized edges, and soft, chewy, gooey centers.
+They bake into the perfect thickness with classic wrinkled tops and plenty of melty chocolate.
 Once cool, the centers set into that signature bakery style chew, though they’re nearly impossible to resist warm from the pan.

 Overhead view of baked soft chocolate chip cookies topped with flaky salt.